mongodb-labs/full-stack-fastapi-mongodb/docs/deployment-guide.md

 Ensure you add your SSH encryption keys on launch so that your server can be secure from the beginning.

-Deploy on whatever server image your prefer, although the default would be Ubuntu 20.04 (22.04 is the latest).
-End-of-life for 20.04 is April 2030, and for 22.04 is April 2032.
-You have time.
+Deploy on whatever server image you prefer, although the default would be Ubuntu 22.04 (24.04 is the latest).
+End-of-life for 22.04 is April 2032, and for 24.04 is April 2034.
 The underlying image isn't that critical, as you'll be using the Docker images at their current versions.

 ### Domain name and email